bridgesense/lampready/README.md

 Xdebug port: 9041 (*see script setting*)

 Xdebug is preconfigured and ready to go.
 There are a few things to be aware of when working with Xdebug within an IDE.

-Be sure to turn off E_STRICT break on exceptions.
-Scotchbox is distributed with PHP 5.6 which includes E_STRICT by default.

 **FIREWALL NOTICE:**  If you're blocking all inbound connections, Xdebug will NOT interface with Sublime Text or Vdebug.
 Be sure to open port 9041 or what ever port was entered in the Vagrantfile script: